K02D/AI-Projects/Parser/README.md

 In this manner, several different syntactic units are defined (to see all the definitions please check the code).

 To apply these recursive rules, however, the computer needs to know whether a given word in the English language is a noun, verb, preposition, etc.
-Hence, we list all possible values of each part of speech that appear in the corpus of sentences in the "sentences" directory, like so:
+Hence, we list all possible instances of each part of speech that appear in the corpus of sentences in the "sentences" directory, like so:

 Adj -> "country" | "dreadful" | "enigmatical" | "little" | "moist" | "red"